A burrito on a plate with guacamole and sour cream

 Home fries are a true staple of American diner cooking — a humble side dish with a long history on breakfast plates across the country.
 Their roots trace back to early American cooking, when leftover potatoes were repurposed into hearty skillet dishes.
 Chefs love 'total utilization'!

-Perfecting them requires an understanding of potato starches, moisture control, heat and browning — the same fundamentals I first learned in a small diner kitchen where I worked as a teenager.
+Perfecting home fries requires an understanding of potato starches, moisture control, seasoning, heat and browning — the same fundamentals chefs practice daily.

 Home Fries